 Attention horror fans!
 CT HorrorFest returns on September 16, 2017!
 The event is presented by Connecticut-based horror website Horror News Network, one of the top horror news and information sites on the web.

-Come meet horror celebrities and shop horror themed vendors at The Danbury Arena in Danbury, CT.
+Come meet horror celebrities and shop horror themed vendors at The Danbury Arena (right across from the train station!) in Danbury, CT.

 Tickets are only $25 at the door.
 (Cash Only)